metal-crow/Dark-Souls-PvP-AI/README.md

     * true pathfinding.
 Read ripped maps
     * Get different base addresses for all possible enemies, allow switching of main target.
     * projectile or lingering hurtboxes.
-    * Lock camera(x and y pos) programaticly, rotation x set to PI
+    * Lock camera(x and y pos) programaticly, rotation x set to PI or 0 depending on map
     * Store all info to be printed in buffer and only print/send to gui on tick end, to save socket writes

   * **LOW Priority**